Welcome to Macs Adventure

 Cycling from the sophisticated streets of Geneva you'll head out to the wine-making twin villages of Dardagny and Satigny before riding over the border from Switzerland and into France’s Rhone Valley.
 Be sure to visit the Roman baths in Aix-les-Bains and also the historical centre of Chambery which is one of the most remarkable in France.
 Finishing at the chic Haute-Savoie capital of Annecy, it's to lose several hours wandering the streets of Annecy's old town or relaxing lakeside mountain gazing between visits to the exceptionally good patisseries!

-Arrive at your leisure and check into your hotel by the lake.
-Take time to explore this stylish city on your own as it is a hub of international organizations, finance and culture, entwining the old with the new.
+Arrive at your leisure and check into your at Gaillard, just outside Geneva.
+Geneva is a wonderful city to explore as it is a hub of international organizations, finance and culture, entwining the old with the new.
 Lake Geneva provides a marvellous backdrop.
 Perhaps you would like to try some excellent local cuisine in a lakeside restaurant this evening, after all Geneva is the culinary capital of Switzerland!
+There is always the option to upgrade to central Geneva hotel, only a short walk from the Lake.

 A member of our team will meet you this morning to go over the itinerary and outfitting of bikes.
 Then embark on today’s journey by cycling alongside, and enjoying the lovely view over, the Rhone River.
 You will then come upon the charming wine-making villages of Dardagny and Satigny.
 Since the late 1980’s there has been a formalized Swiss appellation system and the grapes here are mostly the Gamay variety which make great Sauvignon Blanc’s and Chardonnay’s.
 After pausing here to perhaps try a glass of these excellent Swiss wines head towards the westernmost point of Switzerland by pedalling through the village of Chancy and then crossing the border into France.
 Do not miss the Fort de l’Ecluse, founded by one of the Duke’s of Savoy.
 It is built on top of a striking rock formation within the natural entrance of the Rhone Valley between the Vuache hills and the Jura.